ParamChordiya/Nebula-Nexus/README.md

 - Upload a PDF of a research paper and ask questions about its content.
 - Leveraging RAG to provide accurate answers directly from the paper.
-- Powered by OpenAI's API for advanced natural language understanding.

 ## Requirements